Mehmed III: Relationship with England

 In 1599, the fourth year of Mehmed III's reign, Queen Elizabeth I sent a convoy of gifts to the Ottoman court.
 These gifts were originally intended for the sultan's predecessor, Murad III, who had died before they had arrived.
 Included in these gifts was a large jewel-studded clockwork organ that was assembled on the slope of the Royal Private Garden by a team of engineers including Thomas Dallam.
 The organ took many weeks to complete and featured dancing sculptures such as a flock of blackbirds that sung and shook their wings at the end of the music.
 Also among the English gifts was a ceremonial coach, accompanied by a letter from the Queen to Mehmed's mother, Safiye Sultan.
 These gifts were intended to cement relations between the two countries, building on the trade agreement signed in 1581 that gave English merchants priority in the Ottoman region.
 Under the looming threat of Spanish military presence, England was eager to secure an alliance with the Ottomans, the two nations together having the capability to divide the power.
 Elizabeth's gifts arrived in a large 27-gun merchantman ship that Mehmed personally inspected, a clear display of English maritime strength that would prompt him to build up his fleet over the following years of his reign.
 The Anglo-Ottoman alliance would never be consummated, however, as relations between the nations grew stagnant due to anti-European sentiments reaped from the worsening Austro-Ottoman War and the deaths of Safiye Sultan's interpreter and the pro-English chief Hasan Pasha.

 Death

 Mehmed died on 22 December 1603 at the age of 37.
 According to one source, the cause of his death was the distress caused by the death of his son, Şehzade Mahmud.
-According to another source, he died either of plague or of stroke.
+According to another source, he died either of a plague or a stroke.
 He was buried in Hagia Sophia Mosque.
-He was succeeded by his son Ahmed I as the new sultan.
+He was succeeded by his 13-year-old son Ahmed I as the new sultan.

 Family

 Consorts

-Mehmed III had three known concubines, none of whom, according to the harem records, held the title of Haseki Sultan:
+Mehmed III had three known consorts, none of whom, according to the harem records, held the title of Haseki Sultan: